 (1) In accordance with 7.4 (1) a), the sheet piles should be analysed using elastic global analysis when plastic redistribution is not taken into account.

-NOTE Elastic beam models with a non-linear subgrade reaction are considered as elastic global analysis.
+NOTE Elastic beam models with a nonlinear subgrade reaction are considered as elastic global analysis.

 (2) In accordance with 7.4 (2) the sheet piles should be analysed using plastic global analysis when plastic redistribution is considered.
-Plastic global analysis may be carried out using elasto-plastic beam models (with non-linear subgrade reaction), or combined soil and steel finite element models.
+Plastic global analysis may be carried out using elasto-plastic beam models (with nonlinear subgrade reaction), or combined soil and steel finite element models.

-Use of non-linear behaviour for determination of the bending moment
+Use of nonlinear behaviour for determination of the bending moment

-(1) If moment redistribution, and non-linear rotation, is considered in the design, the following design requirements should be fulfilled:
+(1) If moment redistribution, and nonlinear rotation, is considered in the design, the following design requirements should be fulfilled:

-Class 1 or Class 2 cross-sections should be used in combination with a rotation check as given below;
+• Class 1 or Class 2 cross-sections should be used in combination with a rotation check as given below;

-Other cross sections used should have a guaranteed ductile behaviour.
-If the bending-curvature moment shows softening, non-linear rotational capacity that is available at reduced levels of bending moment resistance may be taken in account.
-The extent of available non-linear rotation may be derived from Table C.1 and Figure C.1.
+• Other cross sections used should have a guaranteed ductile behaviour.
+If the bending-curvature moment shows softening, nonlinear rotational capacity that is available at reduced levels of bending moment resistance may be taken in account.
+The extent of available nonlinear rotation may be derived from Table C.1 and Figure C.1.

-The bending moments to be verified against the (reduced) cross section capacity should be determined using a beam model that allows for plastic rotation (e.g. plastic zone or plastic hinge beam model).
+• The bending moments to be verified against the (reduced) cross section capacity should be determined using a beam model that allows for plastic rotation (e.g. plastic zone or plastic hinge beam model).

 (2) The classification of a cross-section may be carried out by using bf/tf ratios according to one of the following procedures:

-classification according to Table 7.1: bf/tf ratio limits are given below which the plastic moment resistance defined in 8.3.1 (2) applies;
+• classification according to Table 7.1: bf/tf ratio limits are given below which the plastic moment resistance defined in 8.3.1 (2) applies;

-classification according to Table C.1 in which the bf/tf ratios are given for a reduced level of 85 % to 100 % of the full plastic moment resistance, in steps of 5 %.
+• classification according to Table C.1 in which the bf/tf ratios are given for a reduced level of 85 % to 100 % of the full plastic moment resistance, in steps of 5 %.